New ways we’re getting groceries to people during the COVID‑19 crisis

 - In the last several weeks, we have expanded Whole Foods Market grocery pickup from roughly 80 stores to more than 150, and we will continue to quickly expand grocery pickup in the coming weeks.

 - To help meet demand, we’ve hired 175,000 people since March 16, including for grocery delivery.
-We are also investing nearly $800 million to support employees and partners during the crisis.
+We are also making investments to support employees and partners during the crisis.
 Ramping hiring enables us to more quickly receive, restock, and deliver products to customers and continue increasing delivery window availability.

 - We will adjust store hours for select Whole Foods Market locations to focus exclusively on fulfilling online grocery orders during this time.
 In addition, we have opened our Woodland Hills, California grocery store as a temporary online-only store, focused exclusively on fulfilling grocery delivery orders.

-- We temporarily asked new Amazon Fresh and Whole Foods Market delivery and pickup customers to sign up for an invitation however, we’ve removed the invite list in many cities, and more than 80% of eligible Prime members are able to shop without requesting an invitation.
+- We temporarily asked new Amazon Fresh and Whole Foods Market delivery and pickup customers to sign up for an invitation however, we've removed the invite list in most cities, and more than 90% of eligible Prime members are able to shop without requesting an invitation.
 We continue inviting new customers every week.

 - We are releasing delivery windows throughout the day and have made it easier for customers to see when the next delivery window is available by including it on the homepages of Amazon Fresh and Whole Foods Market.

 - To support the most vulnerable communities during this pandemic, we are reserving the first hour of grocery pickup at Whole Foods Market stores nationwide for customers 60 years and older, those with disabilities, and those whom the CDC defines as high risk.
 Customers can go to amazon.com/wholefoods, select "Pickup,” and begin building their cart.
 When they are ready to check out, they can select the first pickup window of the day, which is marked reserved for at-risk customers.
-In addition, all Whole Foods Market stores are open to serve this group of customers one hour before opening to the public.
+All Whole Foods Market stores have dedicated shopping hours to service customers who are 60+ (70+ years old U.K.), those with disabilities and those who the CDC defines as high risk.

 - In partnership with the U.S. Department of Agriculture, we have expanded online access to SNAP (food assistance benefits) in multiple states, including Alabama, Arkansas, California, Florida, Iowa, Kentucky, Nebraska, New York, Oregon, and Washington.
 We are working with them on further expansions.